BestTimesToVisit.com Logo

 Top Things to Do

 Embark on an early morning journey to Lanaihale, the island's highest point, for a sunrise that paints the sky in hues of orange and pink.
-The crisp mountain air and the vast expanse of the Pacific stretching out below create a profoundly peaceful start to your day.
-Drive carefully on the unpaved road, and bring a warm layer as it can be chilly at this elevation.
+The crisp mountain air and the vast expanse of the Pacific stretching out below create a truly spiritual experience.
+Rent a 4x4 vehicle for the bumpy ride up, and bring a warm jacket as it can be chilly at this elevation.

 Snorkeling the Crystal Waters of Hulopoe Bay

 Dive into the vibrant underwater world of Hulopoe Bay, a marine preserve teeming with colorful fish and often visited by playful spinner dolphins.
 The calm, clear waters make it ideal for snorkeling, and you might even spot a sea turtle gliding by.
-Visit during the morning for the best visibility and to potentially witness dolphins leaping offshore.
+Visit during the summer months for the warmest water temperatures and calmest seas.

-A Taste of Local Flavors at Lanai City Bar & Grill
+A Taste of Local Flavors at Lanai City Grille

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.